 41A.
 Statement of claim

-(1) If the Registrar at the pre-trial conference orders a party to lodge and serve a statement of claim, the party must do so in accordance with this rule.
+(1) If the registrar at the pre-trial conference orders a party to lodge and serve a statement of claim, the party must do so in accordance with this rule.

 (2) Unless the party has lodged and served its statement of claim with its claim it must lodge and serve the statement of claim —